 It Could Be Something You Ate (or Drank or Smoked)

 Naturally, you might want to link jaw pain to food.
 After all, that’s mostly what you do with your jaw, right?
-And it’s true, if you notice that eating a particular meal or snack leads to jaw pain the next day, then the two might be related.
+And it’s true—if you notice that eating a particular meal or snack leads to jaw pain the next day, then the two might be related.

 You Might Be Stressed

-Sleep is supposed to relieve all the day’s woes, but it’s not so simple as that.
+Sleep is supposed to relieve all the day’s woes, but it’s not as simple as that.
 Often, the day’s cares can haunt us even in our sleep.
 Stress can make you clench and grind during the day, and it can do the same while you’re sleeping.

 Check this by paying attention to how your jaw pain correlates to your stress levels.
 If more stress means more jaw pain, then there might be a connection.

 Try different relaxation methods to help you sleep.
-If you can’t achieve relaxation on your own, consider getting help from a counselor–these approaches are very successful.
+If you can’t achieve relaxation on your own, consider getting help from a counselor—these approaches are very successful.
+For patients whose clenching is linked to sleep apnea, oral appliance therapy, such as the SLEEP APNEA PRECISION APPROACH™, can help stabilize the airway and reduce nighttime jaw tension.

 Exercise Could Be the Cause